Building and Environment

 Building and Environment is a semimonthly peer-reviewed scientific journal which focuses on building science, human interaction with built environment, as well as their applications to building design and operation.
 It was established in 1965 as Building Science, changing to the current name in 1976.
 It is published by Elsevier and the editors-in-chief are Chao-Hsin Lin (Boeing) and Xudong Yang (Tsinghua University).
+Qingyan Chen was editor-in-chief 2006-2024.

 Abstracting and indexing

 The journal is abstracted and indexed in: